Analyze That

 Analyze That is a 2002 American crime comedy film directed by Harold Ramis and produced by Paula Weinstein and Jane Rosenthal.
 It is a sequel to the 1999 film Analyze This.
 The film stars Robert De Niro and Billy Crystal, who reprise their roles as mobster Paul Vitti and psychiatrist Ben Sobel, respectively.

-Following the success of the first film, Warner Bros. developed a follow-up to the film, with much of the same cast and crew returning.
+Following the success of the first film, Warner Bros.
+Pictures developed a follow-up to the film, with much of the same cast and crew returning.
 Analyze That was released on December 6, 2002, and failed to achieve the critical and commercial success of the first film, grossing only $55 million worldwide against its $60 million budget.